 Deputy Chief Jeff Glazier has overseen the Field Operations Division since 2016.
 He is responsible for the 950 men and women who patrol the city streets and respond to 911 calls from the six police precincts.
 He is a respected mentor and results driven commander who has extensive knowledge of crime fighting strategies and deploys resources to combat local and national crime trends.
 The City of Atlanta has seen overall crime reductions each year he has led the Division.

-It was 25 years ago that Deputy Chief Jeff Glazier started his career in Zone 3 as a patrolman.
-He has also served as the Director of the Herbert T. Jenkins Atlanta Police Academy where he was responsible for the training requirements of the 2,400 men and women of the Atlanta Police Department.
+From 2010-2015 he served as Commander of the 3rd Precinct where he received the 2015 Crime Reduction Award and Director of the Herbert T. Jenkins Atlanta Police Academy where he was responsible for the training needs of the 2,400 sworn and civilian men and women of the Atlanta Police Department.

-Deputy Chief Glazier holds a Bachelor of Arts Degree from the University of Notre Dame and a Master of Science Degree in Criminal Justice from Georgia State University.
-He is a graduate of the Police Executive Research Forum's Senior Management Institute for Police, the DEA Drug Unit Commander's Academy, and the FBI Law Enforcement Executive Development Seminar.
-He has attended numerous leadership seminars across the country.
-He is a P.O.S.T. certified instructor and often teaches both police recruits and senior officers.
-In 2013, Major Glazier traveled to Israel as part of the Georgia International Law Enforcement Exchange Program to share leadership ideas with Israeli Commanders.
+Deputy Chief Glazier holds a Master of Science Degree in Criminal Justice from Georgia State University and a Bachelor of Arts Degree from the University of Notre Dame.
+He is a 2019 graduate of Leadership Atlanta, the Police Executive Research Forum's Senior Management Institute for Police, the DEA Drug Unit Commander's Academy, and the FBI Law Enforcement Executive Development Seminar.
+In 2013, Deputy Chief Glazier traveled to Israel as part of the Georgia International Law Enforcement Exchange Program to share leadership ideas with Israeli Commanders.
 He is currently a Tier 5 graduate of the Atlanta Police Leadership Institute.